Admission Enquiry

 The Principal then addressed the gathering, sharing words of encouragement and appreciation, after which a green welcome was extended to Mr. Johnson Tellis.

-Following this, the resource person Mr. Johnson began his talk.
-He shared his life journey, highlighting how he maintained hope and determination despite challenges.
-He spoke about his first invention—a plane, which marked an important milestone in driving his entrepreneurial mindset.
+Following this, resource person Mr. Johnson began his talk, sharing his life journey and how he kept hope and determination alive despite challenges.
+He highlighted his first invention—a plane—which became a milestone that shaped his entrepreneurial mindset.

-Mr. Johnson also explained how he encourages his students to think creatively and develop innovative ideas, fostering an environment that supports experimentation and originality.
-He introduced the concept of two metaphorical cages: The Golden Cage – representing comfort zones that restrict growth and the Cage of Resistance – symbolizing limitations we impose on ourselves.
-After which a Q&A session was held.
-Students participated actively, asking insightful questions about how they could develop their own ideas and pursue innovation.
+Mr. Johnson also explained how he encourages students to think creatively, fostering an environment that supports experimentation and originality.
+He introduced two metaphorical cages: the Golden Cage – representing comfort zones that restrict growth, and the Cage of Resistance – symbolizing self‑imposed limitations.
+This was followed by a Q&A session where students asked insightful questions about developing ideas and pursuing innovation.
+He recommended several books to help them navigate a competitive world and shift perspectives on life, stressing that education broadens horizons — not only through textbooks but also through real‑world experiences and exposure beyond the classroom